Aavii07/CS571-React-and-React-Native-Projects/README.md

 <br>
 <br>
-To try every project locally, run "git clone --recurse-submodules git@github.com:Aavii07/CS571-Projects.git," or just clone any child repo <br>
+To try every project locally, run "git clone --recurse-submodules git@github.com:Aavii07/CS571-Projects.git," or just clone any submodule. <br>
-To start any project run "npm i" follwed by "npm run dev" in that project's directory
+To start any project run "npm install" followed by "npm run dev" in the project's directory.